tonethar/IGME-430-Fall-2024/exercises/2-ajax-web-services-accept-headers.md

 ---

 ## III.
 Posting to banjo.rit.edu
+- Your banjo account already has PHP installed - so if you upload the 2 above PHP files to banjo they should work fine
+- Be sure to also upload **quotes-data.json** to the same folder as the 2 PHP files
+- Don't forget to put all the files in `www` (or a sub-directory of `www`)
 - Did you forget how to post to `banjo.rit.edu`?
 Get help here --> https://github.com/tonethar/IGME-235-Shared/blob/master/notes/core-skills/ftp-upload-walkthrough.md
-- Your banjo account already has PHP installed - so if you upload the 2 above PHP files to banjo they should work fine
-- Be sure to also upload **quotes-data.json** to the same folder as the 2 PHP files
-- Don't forget to put files in a sub-directory of `www`
 - If you run into problems, ask for help:
   - it might be a **php.ini** file issue - [here are some instructions on how to fix that](https://github.com/tonethar/IGME-230-Master/blob/master/notes/HW-php-ini.md)
 - Here are some PHP resources that relate to banjo.
 Some of the example links are on an old server that might not be running, but the info is still good: